cefriel/chimera-tutorial/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/d4136255a10b71a4fd2d)

-The result of each operation is saved in the `outbox` folder.
+3. An advanced tutorial for monitoring and scalability is available in [tutorial-advanced](tutorial-advanced).

 ## Chimera pipeline configuration